sathovsepyan/ctfd-portable-challenges-plugin/README.md

 Simple clone this repsitory into the plugins folder of your CTFd deployment and start the server.
 This plugin will automatically be loaded.

 ### Usage:
-You can use this plugin through the web API with a front-end at the '/admin/transfer' enpoint, or through the CLI
+Once the plugin is loaded, it will be available in 'Plugins' menu in Admin Panel.
+It's also available at '/admin/transfer' enpoint, or through the CLI.

 #### Web endpoints:
 There are two endpoints which are associated with this plugin.